nishanths/zoom.js/README.md

 ### Browser compatibility

-I think any popular web browser versions released after 2016 should be supported by this package.
+Popular web browser versions released after 2016 should be supported by this package.
 Please read the source code for exact details.

 ## License